 - Supporting younger looking skin

-We’ve seen how celebrity chefs and social influences have made a stand for healthy food.
+We’ve seen how celebrity chefs and social influencers have made a stand for healthy food.
 Jamie Oliver, Curtis Stone, Kate Webster, Gina Homolka, and Jean-Philippe (also known as The Buddhist Chef) just to name a few.

 All of them are on their own brand of mission, and seaweed makes an appearance in their foods.

-It’s (seaweed) like dynamite (with) fiber, nutrients, all the minerals, aids digestion (seaweed is) unbelievable.
+It’s (seaweed) like dynamite (with) fiber, nutrients, all the minerals, aids digestion (seaweed is) unbelievable.Jamie Oliver

-Oliver was also quoted as saying that he can see “food becoming our medicine in the future”.
+Jamie Oliver was also quoted as saying that he can see “food becoming our medicine in the future”.
 This clearly echoes the thoughts of Einstein who had said something similar with regard to the Doctors of the future.

 To begin with, seaweed is low in calories and carbs.
 And depending on the type of seaweed, and how it has been processed or prepared, it can make a perfect snack.
 Also, being an abundant source of minerals and vitamins, the nutritional value is second to none.

 I do agree with Bradt on this point, but find it difficult to see sustainability in the methodologies she teaches in her foraging workshops.

 As I write this article I’m on a bumpy flight to Nah Trang from Hanoi in Vietnam to visit some Seaweed farms.
 The aim of this trip is to learn more about the current sustainable farming practices being applied in this emerging Vietnamese industry.

-This means that you are likely to notice a reduction in acne or pimples.
-You’ll also begin to see that your skin feels firmer and you have less wrinkles and fine lines.
+It is also likely that you’ll also begin to feel that your skin is firmer and you have less wrinkles and fine lines.
 The vitamins found in seaweed can include B Group vitamins, which are great for reducing redness and inflammation.

 Packed with magnesium, zinc, omega fatty acids, lipids and antioxidants, seaweed is full of the things your skin loves.
 Seaweed is full of minerals that are in a natural, undefined form, that is great for the skin.
 Helping with improving skin tone you’ll also find calcium and fluorine.

 These help naturally balance the skins moisture levels, and control blotching.
 Eating seaweed benefits healthier skin, clearly!